 * Special Note: A student who receives an award during the current graduation cycle that is directly linked to the award sought for the summer semester will only be recognized for the award that has been completed.
 For example, a student who completes their Certificate in Barbering and Hairstyling at the end of the Fall 2018 semester but, who will not complete the Associate in Occupational Technologies in Barbering and Hairstyling with a minor in Business until the end of the Summer 2019 semester, will only be recognized for the Barbering and Hairstyling Certificate during the Spring 2019 Graduation Ceremony.

 New Student Orientation

 New students are required to attend the Wildcat Welcome orientation session prior to registering at Bishop State Community College.
 The orientation session is designed to acquaint students with college life and the academic environment, advisement process, policies and procedures, student services, and extracurricular activities available on campus.
 The orientation includes placement testing, introductory to academic programs and requirements, selection of a major field of study, and advisement on class schedule preparation and registration.
 In addition to the orientation session, new students are required to enroll in The Wildcat Way, (ORI 101 ), a one credit hour course designed to give face-to-face information about college life.

-The regular registration period for each semester is indicated in the college calendar and the booklet of scheduled classes.
+The regular registration period for each semester is indicated in the college calendar located on the College’s website bishop.edu.
 Instructions will be sent to new students prior to new student orientation.
 Counseling is available to new applicants who have questions concerning registration and course requirements.
 All students are expected to complete registration on the dates announced for registration.
 A student has not finalized enrollment until he or she has completed all requirements of registration and paid all tuition and fees.
 After students have registered, they are expected to attend all classes in accordance with their schedules beginning with the first scheduled day of classes.